What is the typical Italian breakfast made of? Discover the delicious elements of the traditional Italian breakfast and their surprising origin.

 Left to my own instincts, the breakfast I love and crave is this:

-La colazione al bar
+Typical Italian breakfast: la colazione al bar

 Cappuccino e cornetto are to me one of the most pleasurable ways to start the day and one of those habits that I have raised to the status of tradition.
 Whenever I am in Italy, at some stage during the morning, I head to the bar and get my sugar fix, usually following this little ritual taking a picture of the cappuccino in question and with a tweet to share with the world how amazing mornings in Italy are.

 La colazione al bar (breakfast at the cafe), a little bit like aperitivo, is one of those things that just do not export well.
-No French croissant can compete, for me, with cornetto and no Italian-style cafe abroad seems able to recreate the special atmosphere that you have in the mornings in Italy: the people standing at the tall bar, the clanking of cups and glasses, the wise eyes of the barista who remember exactly how each customer likes their coffee – in a glass, in a cup, with warm milk, with hot milk, with cold milk – and who are perfectly aware that to get it right or wrong will impact on the mood of the person for the rest of the day.
+No French croissant can compete, for me, with cornetto and no Italian-style cafe abroad seems able to recreate the special atmosphere that you have in the mornings in Italy: the people standing at the tall bar, the clinking of cups and glasses, the wise eyes of the barista who remember exactly how each customer likes their coffee – in a glass, in a cup, with warm milk, with hot milk, with cold milk – and who are perfectly aware that to get it right or wrong will impact on the mood of the person for the rest of the day.

-all about cappuccino and cornetto
+All about cappuccino and cornetto

-Tradition tell us that coffee was known in Europe more or less since the XVI century, but it started to become popular later than that, around the year of the battle of Vienna: 1683.
+Tradition tells us that coffee was known in Europe more or less since the XVI century, but it started to become popular later than that, around the year of the battle of Vienna: 1683.

-Apparently around those time, the Viennese learnt how to make toasted coffee into a drink and started selling it in coffee-houses, giving birth to a cafe culture that is still very much alive.
+Apparently, around those time, the Viennese learnt how to make toasted coffee into a drink and started selling it in coffee-houses, giving birth to a cafe culture that is still very much alive.
 Originally the coffee was only served black, but one day a Capuchin friar by the name of Marco D’Aviano had the idea of adding some milk to it: he found the taste of the pure coffee just too strong and this was his way to make it milder.

 The Viennese barista, exactly like the ones in Italy now, learnt quickly his preference and gave this drink the name Kapuziner(the drink of the Capuchin friar, whose flock was the same colour as the drink itself), which became his drink of choice as well as the drink of choice of many many generations after him.